hieros-glupaine/hieros-glupaine/README.md

 ## Hello, code world! ✨

-Here you will mostly find the practice projects I take on in the path of learning to code and finding my way through data analysis and data science field.
+I'm Graciana!
+And here you will mostly find exercises and practice projects I work on in my path of learning programming languages and finding my way through data analysis and data science field.

-{ currently focusing on: SQL & Python.
-Hoping to get my hands on R next }